img

 • Enhance Documentation Practices: Comprehensive clinical documentation is essential.
 Providers should document not only the primary diagnosis but also any comorbidities that could impact patient care, ensuring all relevant diagnoses are captured.
 This practice is crucial for managing costs associated with chronic health conditions.

 • Foster Collaboration: Encourage cooperation between coders and medical providers.
-Frequent meetings can improve coders’comprehension of the clinical context behind diagnoses, resulting in more precise outcomes.
+Frequent meetings can improve programmers’ comprehension of the clinical context behind diagnoses, resulting in more precise outcomes.
 This multidisciplinary partnership is crucial for enhancing HCC classification precision and ensuring that medical organizations obtain maximum funding from Medicare Advantage agreements.

 Monitor and Evaluate RAF Score Improvements